 Transaction Inclusion Proof

 A transaction inclusion proof is a data structure that contains a Merkle Path from a transaction, through an Entry-Merkle to a Block-Merkle, which is included in a Bank-Hash with the required set of validator votes.
 A chain of PoH Entries containing subsequent validator votes, deriving from the Bank-Hash, is the proof of confirmation.
-Clients can examine this ledger data and compute finality using Solana's fork selection rules.

-An Entry-Merkle is a Merkle Root including all transactions in a given entry, sorted by signature.
+An Entry-Merkle is a Merkle Root including all transactions in a given entry,

 A Block-Merkle is the Merkle Root of all the Entry-Merkles sequenced in the block.